11 Predictive modelling and machine learning

 You should avoid the temptation of using all available cores for your parallel computation – you’ll always need to reserve at least one for running RStudio and other applications.

 To enable parallel computations, we use registerDoParallel to register the parallel backend to be used.
-Here is an example where we create 3 workers (and so use 3 cores in parallel60):
+Here is an example where we create three workers (and so use three cores in parallel56):

 library(doParallel)